sergei-mironov/litrepl/docs/usage/general-concepts.md

 * For additional details on Markdown formatting, refer to [Formatting Markdown documents](./formatting.md#markdown)

-Similarly, in a LaTeX document, we format code and result sections as follows:
+In a similar LaTeX document, the code and result sections would be:

 ~~~~ tex
 \begin{python}